 Before describing the domains, however, a few caveats are in order.
 First, many factors are ordinary experiences that by themselves do not predict or correlate with violence.
 For a particular shooter, simply being short, having poor athletic abilities, enduring a break-up, receiving a bad grade, getting suspended, or being a virgin may cause significant anguish and rage.
 These issues or experiences are not warning signs of violence.
+For this reason, various authorities on school shooters consistently emphasize that profiling individuals based on one or more of these factors is not recommended as a method for preventing school shootings (Cornell, 2018).
 For someone who is an extreme outlier, however, and in combination with multiple other factors, such ordinary occurrences can contribute to their violence risk.

-Second, the information that is available varies across the perpetrators.
+Second, the information that is available is limited in that (a) the number of these events is limited and (b) information varies across the perpetrators.
 In every case there is relevant information that is missing.
 Thus, our knowledge of contributing factors is limited by the available information.
 The cases that have been chosen as examples, however, are those for which a significant amount of information could be found.